-ESG ratings assigned by Mercer (and its affiliates') global manager research team, are included in the investment performance reports produced by Mercer on a quarterly basis and reviewed by the Trustee.
+ESG ratings assigned by Mercer are included in the investment performance reports produced by Mercer on a quarterly basis and reviewed by the Trustees.
 ESG ratings are reviewed by MGIE during quarterly monitoring processes, with a more comprehensive review performed annually - which seeks evidence of positive momentum on ESG integration.
-Since Q3 2020 the quarterly performance report has included the Mercer funds overall ESG rating compared to the appropriate universe of strategies in Mercer's global investment manager database.
+The Mercer funds overall ESG rating compared to the appropriate universe of strategies in Mercer's global investment manager database.

 Update to Exclusions